The Complete Guide to Website Project Management

 While we implement changes every 2 weeks you can pick a timeframe that fits your website project management style.
 Some teams run weekly, monthly, quarterly or bi-annual improvements.
 Note that the larger the timeframe, the more changes.

-A bigger set of changes can often cause more bugs and problems to arise with the site.
-We keep our cycles short so that it’s easier to pinpoint issues as they come.
+A bigger set of changes often results in more bugs and problems to arise.
+We keep our cycles short so that it’s easier to pinpoint the cause of issues.
 We also believe in progressively adding small improvements rather than waiting too long for changes to be implemented.

-It is completely up to your team, client communication (if external web project management), and priorities how often you set these.
+Timeframes depend on your team, client communication (if external web project management), and priorities.
 We do recommend to pick one interval and stick with it for consistency.
-That is, don’t change the length of the intervals too much between your cycles.
+That is, don’t change the length of the intervals between your cycles.

 Prioritize tasks and add them to the checklist

-Use the ‘priority’ field on the different tasks when doing this.
-Project managers can more easily pick the important activities out of the list by filtering between the different categories in board view.
+Use the ‘priority’ field on tasks when they are added into a space.
+Project managers can then pick the important activities by filtering between the different categories in board view.

 You can currently select the following priority levels on Rock: urgent, high, medium, low, lowest.
 After each implementation you can always revisit the priority tag added to the tasks in the backlog.